botaow24/rust_rcu/README.md

 The below figures show the Write lock performance.
 ![Writing Peroformace](figures/Writing.png)

-In Summary, our library is at least one order of magnitude faster than RWlock in terms of reading Lock speed.
+In Summary, our library is at least one order of magnitude faster than RWlock in terms of reading Lock.
 The reading performance won't drop when having more writers.
 ## How it works

 If you look inside the 'rcu_gp.rs' you will find a shared data struct likes the following one: